About the best dog food for your Rottie

 This is the brand of food I have been feeding my male Rottweiler Chevy for almost a year now.
 Recently I've started adding in some wet (canned) food to his dry kibble, because he really likes it, he can be really picky and I don't want him to get bored with his food :0)

-I've actually been using the canned Wellness brand Stew formula (my #2 pick below) which I order by the case online from Pet-Flow.
+I've actually been using the canned Wellness brand Stew formula (my #3 pick below) which I order by the case online from Wag.com.

-Petflow, in my opinion is the ONLY place to order dog food online because they have $4.95 flat rate shipping (or free shipping), and it ends up saving me about $7 to $8 over Petco or Petsmart, and it comes right to my door from FedEx.
+Wag.com, is one of the ONLY places to order dog food online because they offer free shipping, and it ends up saving me about $7 to $8 over my local pet store, and it comes right to my door from FedEx.

 It seems to me that TOTW is not a huge conglomerate company, and it's pretty clear that they really care about animals.